Injectable filler: Medical uses

-Risks
+Pharmacokinetics

+Most wrinkle fillers are temporary because they are eventually metabolized by the body.
+Some people may need more than one injection to achieve the wrinkle-smoothing effect.
+The effect lasts for about six months.
+Results depend on health of the skin, skill of the health care provider, and the type of filler used.
+Regardless of material (whether synthetic or organic) filler duration is highly dependent on amount of activity in the body area where it is injected.
+Exercise and high intensity activities such as manual labor can stimulate blood flow and shorten the lifespan of fillers.

+Side effects and risks

 Risks of an improperly performed dermal filler procedure commonly include bruising, redness, pain, or itching.
 Less commonly, there may be infections or allergic reactions, which may cause scarring and lumps that may require surgical correction.
+In 2024, a cluster of HIV infections was described amongst clients receiving microneedling facials at a spa.
 More rarely, serious adverse effects such as blindness due to retrograde (opposite the direction of normal blood flow) embolization into the ophthalmic and retinal arteries can occur.
 Delayed skin necrosis can also occur as a complication of embolization.
 Embolic complications are more frequently seen when autologous fat is used as a filler, followed by hyaluronic acid.
 Though rare, when vision loss does occur, it is usually permanent.